 Grenada Citizenship by Investment Options

-Grenada’s Citizenship by Investment Programme provides two official investment routes, each defined by the CBI Act (2013) and its subsequent amendments, most recently the Grenada CBI (Amendment) (No. 2) Regulations, 2024 (SRO No. 15 of 2024).
+Grenada’s Citizenship by Investment Programme provides two official investment routes, each defined by the CBI Act (2013) and its subsequent amendments, most recently the Grenada CBI (Amendment) (No. 2) Regulations, 2024.

 Both routes contribute directly to Grenada’s national development while offering applicants clear, government-supervised pathways to citizenship.